revk/ESP32-LED/Manuals/Overview.md

 Whilst app parameters are normally an object with one or more parameters, if it is just a string, that sets `colour`, and if a number, that sets `limit`.
 E.g. `command/LED/whatever/spin red`.

-The `stop` command sets the limit on all active apps to be `fade` from now.
-For most apps this is a controlled stop, e.g. fade out.
+The `stop` command forces all active apps to end gracefully (usually a fade out).

 ## Power and wiring